 His proposals, which are likely to need government support if they are to become law, include:

 - Amending existing legislation to make a corporate body guilty of an offence if the way in which its activities are managed by its board or senior management neglects or is a substantial element in the existence and/or possibility of abuse or neglect

 - Offences should be punishable by unlimited fines, remedial orders and publicity orders

 - Those with relevant information about suspected abuse or neglect must supply information to Adult Safeguarding Boards if requested to do so.

 Speaking in the Commons, Mr Burstow said "no stone should be left unturned" when it came to protecting vulnerable people and reputable owners had "nothing to fear" from his proposed legislation.

 "When things go wrong, when terrible abuse and neglect takes place, the public expect those who take the fee to be held to account," he told MPs.
 "This new law would act as a deterrent.
 It would force weak boards of directors to pull their socks up."

 "At Winterbourne View staff carried out horrific acts because of the opportunities a culture of cruelty created.
-This bill would help to remove some of those opportunities."'Duty of oversight'
+This bill would help to remove some of those opportunities."